 Think of context as a kind of tactical awareness, through direct lived experience, of what global trends and innovations are both relevant and translate-able to other markets.

 Much of today's mobile ecosystem, for example, was arguably inspired by Japanese consumer technology from the late nineties.
 But just because phone cameras, mobile music and emojis were a hit - doesn't mean that launching a Hello Kitty phone, would work everywhere.
 The trick is knowing how to cherry pick relevant consumer behaviors in different cultural greenhouses, while knowing which ideas will be simply out of context.

-The second value of perpetual motion for the modern nomad is the power of networks.
-Rather than technological, these networks are human - finding the people based connections in specific markets necessary for getting things done.
-If you want to find a hot new Chinese graphic designer for the local launch of your running shoe, or the right person to talk to at a Turkish mobile operator for a content deal, or the inside word on the best place to situate a luxury retail store in Jakarta - forget turning to Google.
-The only people that can answer your questions are those with the kind of granular, local networks nurtured through persistent exposure and on the ground exploration.
+The second, intrinsic value of travel in the 21st century are networks.
+Knowing how to find the right people to get things done is not an easy task.
+If you want to find a hot new Chinese graphic designer for the local launch of your running shoe, or the right person to talk to at a Turkish mobile operator for a content deal, or the inside word on the best place to situate a luxury retail store in Jakarta - forget a Google search.
+The only people that can answer your questions are those with the kind of granular, local networks nurtured through persistent exposure and exploration.

 So will we see a new war for talent for these unusual, migratory workers?
 If you believe the author Richard Florida, there is already a new creative class of knowledge professionals whom cities should compete to attract.
 But to me, that assumes a dangerous inertia.
 The last thing you want to do if you hire a creative person, is make them stay in one place.